-By Lori Froehlich
+Bv Lori Froehlich

-It is the time of year again when the osprey of the Columbia and Klickitat rivers make their summer homes in our county.
-This happens from late March through September every year.
+It is the time of year again when osprey of the Columbia and Klickitat rivers make their summer homes in our county.
+This annual event happens from March through September.

 Protected under the Migratory Bird Treaty Act of 1918, the fish-eating osprey is also known as a seahawk, which is where the inspiration for the Seattle Seahawks mascot comes from.